tytydraco/yessleep/out/The_Curse_of_the_New_Generation.md

 Their fridge was always packed with tall, frosted bottles, their coolness radiating across the kitchen.
 Everyone had a bottle in hand or perched on a nearby countertop, the condensation leaving sticky rings on every surface.
 On hot days, I half-expected them to water the lawn with it.

-The fridge door opened like clockwork whenever a family member walked by.
-Soda bottles practically leapt in their hands.
-Everyone’s hands but mine, that is.

 But—and here’s the part that still baffles me—Tina wouldn’t let me have a soda.

 It didn’t make sense.
 Everyone else could drink as much as they wanted, but Tina had a strict rule: you could only have soda if you didn’t ask for soda.